h43z/writeups/0323-intigriti.md

 The browser takes into account the origin of the request when it decides if to show the response from the cache.
 And in our case the Origins differ. `fetch()` adds automatically the origin of `editor.43z.one` or in the case of the challenge `challenge-0323.intigriti.io`.
 But if you open an URL from the URL bar (or use in javascript `location=url` or `open(url)`) there is no `origin` header set to the request.

 Wait!
 But is this really the reason it did not cache?
-If we look again into the response header we will see that there isn't even a `cache-control` header present.
+If we look again into the response header on the challenge we will notice that there isn't even a `cache-control` header present.

 ![enter image description here](https://imgur.com/MxWllAO.png) Maybe this is actually the reason why it's not getting cached at all.
 By reading through some MDN articles I stumbled upon this. https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching#heuristic_caching